 7) Unless specifically authorized by the Chair, no additional testimony may be permitted on a measure that has been granted reconsideration.

 1) The Committee may introduce a bill germane to any subject within the proper consideration of the Committee in the same manner as any member.
 A committee bill must contain the signature of a majority of all the members of the Committee, including the Chair.

 2) If all members of the Committee sign a bill, at the option of the Committee Chair, the committee members’ name need not appear as authors in the heading of the printed bill.

 3) The Committee, at the discretion of the Chair, will seek to consolidate related subject matter into a single legislative proposal whenever appropriate.

 4) Committee bills shall not be counted against a member's bill introduction limit as specified in Assembly Rule 49.

-XVI.
+XIII.
 MASON'S MANUAL